-Business opportunities exist not only in the ten key sectors mentioned, for example in high-end equipment and manufacturing, new materials, or clean energy technologies, but also in areas such as agriculture equipment and technology.
+Business opportunities exist not only in the ten key sectors mentioned, for example in high-end equipment and manufacturing, new materials, or clean energy technologies (see previous article here), but also in areas such as agriculture equipment and technology.
 A modern Chinese agriculture sector is understood to be the foundation for building a prosperous and healthy society.